-went off and conferred with the chief priests and officers about how he might betray Him to them.
+22:1 Now the feast of unleavened bread, which is called 'Passover', drew near.
+2 And the chief priests and the scribes were looking for a way to kill Him, because they feared the people.3 3 Then Satan entered Judas4 (the one surnamed Iscariot), who was numbered among the Twelve.5 4 So he went off and conferred with the chief priests and officers about how he might betray Him to them.
 5 They were glad, and agreed to give him silver coins.
 6 So he promised, and started looking for an opportunity to betray Him to them, without a crowd.

-[The last night]
+The last night

-[Preparation for the last Passover]
+Preparation for the last Passover

 22:7 Then came the day of unleavened bread, in which it was necessary to kill the Passover lamb.
-8 And He sent Peter and John, saying, "Go and prepare the Passover for us, that we may eat".
+8 And He sent Peter and John, saying, "Go and prepare the Passover for us, that we may eat."
 9 So they said to Him, "Where do you want us to prepare?"
-10 He said to them: "Note, upon entering the city a man carrying a jar of water1 will meet you; follow him into the house which he enters.
-11 Then you must say to the master of the house, 'The Teacher says to you: Where is the guest room where I may eat the Passover with my disciples?'
-12 He himself will show you a large upper room, 2 all furnished; make preparations there."
+10 He said to them: "Note, upon entering the city a man carrying a jar of water6 will meet you; follow him into the house which he enters.
+11 Then you must say to the master of the house, 'The Teacher says to you: Where is the guest room7 where I may eat the Passover with my disciples?'
+12 He himself will show you a large upper room, 8 all furnished; make preparations there."
 13 So off they went and found things just as He had said to them, and they prepared the Passover.

-[They eat the Passover]
+They eat the Passover

-14 When the hour had come, He reclined, and the twelve3 apostles with Him.
+14 When the hour had come, He reclined, and the twelve9 apostles with Him.
 15 Then He said to them: "I have fervently desired to eat this Passover with you before I suffer.
 16 I tell you further that I will not eat of it again until it is fulfilled in the Kingdom of God."
-17 And taking a cup He gave thanks and said: "Take this and share it among yourselves.
-18 I tell you further that I will not drink again of the fruit of the vine until the Kingdom of God comes."